justin5927/justin5927.github.io/pages/bucket_lists.md

 20. Attend Defcon (Hacker Conference)
 21. Be a extra in a movie
 22. Create a will
-25. Be a Audience Member in a Gameshow
-26. Do a Sensory Deprivation Tank
+23. Do a Sensory Deprivation Tank
-27. Become a Notary Public
+24. Become a Notary Public
-28. Jump and touch basketball rim
+25. Jump and touch basketball rim
-29. Learn to spin basketball on finger
+26. Learn to spin basketball on finger
-30. Eat at Hell's Kitchen
+27. Eat at Hell's Kitchen

 # Stretch
 1. Visit all 7 Continents